HeterogeneousGL-SAN/SAN/model/README.md

 - `_inductive` (both `repro` and `gen`) files allow to run the code in inductive (semi and full) setups.
 This file is useful on in the reproducibility setup
 - `main` files contain allow to run the code and train the model.

+**Please, note that if you want to use the graphs already available at: `processed/` folder of the datasets on Figshare, you can only only run the first step of the **Preprocessing** section below and jump directly to the **Experiments** part.

 ## Preprocessing
 The very first step is to configure the folders to host the results and the models learnt.